 - For international students, TOEFL exams scores. (see Duke's English language proficiency requirements).
 The math department only admits students with a TOEFL of 100 or more, and a speaking score of at least 20.
 TOEFL scores can only be 2 years old at the time the application is submitted.
 We prefer TOEFL exams but we will accept IELTS scores.
 To be admitted the score should be 7.5 or higher.

 - To be eligible for a TOEFL waiver, you must have studied full time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
 The two years of study must be completed prior to application submission.

-For general admissions questions or questions about the university requirements, you may also contact the Duke Graduate School at email@example.com.
+For questions about university requirements or problems with the online application, you should contact the Duke Graduate School at firstname.lastname@example.org.